June 4, 2018

 Direct from its 96% Rotten Tomatoes huzzahs (and you’d have to be a real prune not to take to it), Alexandra Dean’s Bombshell: The Hedy Lamarr Story deftly walks the dividing line between chronicling the actress/raving beauty’s screen career and — now much more notably — the scientific achievements for which she’ll ultimately be remembered.

 A little chilly on screen for my taste — though an excerpted clip here seems to bear out memories of her being better than respectable in King Vidor’s H.M.
 Pulham, Esq. — Vienna-born Lamarr was initially best known for the once scandalous Czech film Ecstasy from 1933 (in which she frolicked naked and even simulated an orgasm) and for being Charles Boyer’s co-star mannequin in 1938’s Algiers (say, why don’t there seem to be an even average print of this, anywhere?).
-But post-breakthrough, even her most her more indelible landmarks were parody-bait.
+But post-breakthrough, even her more indelible landmarks were parody-bait.
 There was, of course, the top-billed role as Cecil B. DeMille’s Delilah opposite Victor Mature’s Samson in Lamarr’s one certified box-office blockbuster other than maybe MGM’s Boom Town — though it inspired Groucho Marx’s famous crack that he’d never go to a movie where the actor had bigger breasts than the actress.
 And there was her “I Am … Tondelayo” introductory hello in MGM’s camp-fest White Cargo ( there’s a TV clip here of Lucille Ball sending it up).

 No wonder, then, that Lamarr took her real enjoyment from scientific “tinkering” that ended up reaping prodigiously significant rewards (but belatedly — and not to her), offering a lot more satisfaction than a patronizing “know-your-place, honey” Hollywood and, to be sure, six husbands.
 The successful conversation-stopper of her experiments, intended for World War II usage, is the patent she and composer/lab partner George Antheil got for the technology — inspired by what a player-piano does — meant to prevent jammed frequencies from imperiling the trajectory of Allied torpedoes.
 The military sat on it, later utilized it as standard practice after the patent may or may not have expired, and she never got a cent when, late in life, she needed a lot of them.
 Not exactly incidentally, this is also the technology that later led to Wifi and Bluetooth.
 So when I’m out on my deck and under BOSE wireless headphones listening to Bill Evans play Polka Dots and Moonbeams, I should say, “Thank you, Hedy.”